 Where is the fault in his construction?
 IMHO the measurement depends on cable elasticity, leveling and the manually fixed end positioning.
 All these are wrong construction ideas.

-Yes, finally: the real solution of beehive scale -Slavne Scale
+Yes, finally: the real solution for beehive scale -Slavne Scale

 As you can see the aforementioned faults are more or less removed with my final solution of beehive scale constructed as exposed on pictures above.
 By means of lifter you are going to lift the hive, and with the other hand you shall put the metal tooth under the hive.
 This tooth is connected to the lower part of luggage scale and it's construction would permit the safe hive support.
 The lifter arm should be put in neutral "gear" position and read the weight of half of the hive.